Manishearth/manishearth.github.io/source/drafts/gc.md

 ## How would you even garbage collect without a runtime?

-In most garbage collected languages, there's a runtime that controls all execution and is able to pause execution to run the GC whenever it likes.
+In most garbage collected languages, there's a runtime that controls all execution, knows about every variable in the program, and is able to pause execution to run the GC whenever it likes.

 Rust has a minimal runtime and can't do anything like this, especially not in a pluggable way your library can hook in to.
 For thread local GCs you basically have to write it such that GC operations (things like mutating a GC field; basically some subset of the APIs exposed by your GC library) are the only things that may trigger the garbage collector.

-Concurrent GCs can trigger the GC on a separate thread but will typically need to block other threads whenever these threads attempt to perform a GC operation.
+Concurrent GCs can trigger the GC on a separate thread but will typically need to pause other threads whenever these threads attempt to perform a GC operation that could potentially be invalidated by the running garbage collector.

 While this may restrict the flexibility of the garbage collector itself, this is actually pretty good for us from the side of API design: the garbage collection phase can only happen in certain well-known moments of the code, which means we only need to make things safe across _those_ boundaries.
 Many of the designs we shall look at build off of this observation.